-As a teacher, Dr. Affigne offers some of Providence College’s most innovative and thought-provoking classes, including "Race and Politics in the Americas," "Political Thought in Science Fiction," and "The Politics of Climate Change."
-As a political science editor and program reviewer, he is Book Review Editor for the _Journal of Race, Ethnicity, and Politics_, and member of the Advisory Board of the Washington-based Centennial Center for Political Science and Public Affairs.
-As a leader in the political science profession, Affigne co-founded the Latino Caucus in Political Science in 1998, later serving as its President, and in 2011 was honored with the Frank J. Goodnow Award, the American Political Science Association’s highest award for distinguished service to the discipline.
-Affigne is also a longtime member of the National Conference of Black Political Scientists, and for NCOBPS's 50th Anniversary Meeting in March 2019, was asked to develop a new program division on Afro-Latino Politics.
+Prof. Affigne offers some of Providence College’s most innovative and thought-provoking classes, including "Race and Politics in the Americas," "Political Thought in Science Fiction," and "The Politics of Climate Change."
+He serves on the Advisory Board of the Washington-based Centennial Center for Political Science and Public Affairs, and from 2014-2019 was Book Review Editor for the _Journal of Race, Ethnicity, and Politics_.
+Affigne co-founded the national Latino Caucus in Political Science in 1998, later serving as its President, and in 2011 was honored with the Frank J. Goodnow Award, the American Political Science Association’s highest award for distinguished service to the discipline.
+He is also a longtime member of the National Conference of Black Political Scientists, and for NCOBPS's 50th Anniversary Meeting in March 2019, was asked to develop a new program division on Afro-Latino Politics.
 Here at the College, Affigne has been Chair of Political Science and founding Director of Black Studies, and is now faculty advisor to PC's award-winning chapter of the Pi Sigma Alpha political science honor society.
-In the wider community, Affigne has appeared on Prof. Bill Hudson's political science podcast "Beyond Your News Feed," and is a frequent expert guest for local and national politics, on southern New England's NBC, ABC, and PBS television news stations, and on public radio.
+In the wider community, Affigne has appeared on Prof. Bill Hudson's political science podcast "Beyond Your News Feed," and has been a frequent expert guest for local and national politics, on southern New England's NBC, ABC, and PBS television news stations, and on public radio.
 Dr. Affigne has held numerous public offices, with recent appointments to the regulatory Coastal Resources Management Council (CRMC) and the Providence Ethics Commission.
 As a member of CRMC's Ocean Subcommittee, Affigne helped review final permits for the nation's first-ever offshore wind farm, and in 2016 was the first public official to ascend one of those 350-foot turbines at Block Island.
 In city and state politics, Dr. Affigne is also something of a historic figure: His 1982 independent campaign for Providence City Council, and 1986 campaign for governor, made him the first-ever Latino candidate for elective office, in Rhode Island history, and in 1992 he was a founding member of the Green Party of Rhode Island.

 Gonzalez, L. Affigne, T. (2016) "'A Force to Be Reckoned With': Rethinking Latina Leadership and Power", in Sharon A. Navarro, Samantha L. Hernandez, and Leslie A. Navarro, Eds.
 Latinas in American Politics: Changing and Embracing Political Tradition.